LEGOS-CTOH/dirjump/README.md

+Original maintainer said:
    Not maintained anymore.
 I use [zoxide](https://github.com/ajeetdsouza/zoxide) now.

+But I found it useful, as it just adds new functionnality to standard bash.
+And its quite simple...
+Tested on linux redhat 8 and ubuntu 22.04, and opensuse tumbleweed.

 # dirjump